Law School Admission Test

 Logic GamesYou will have 35 minutes to finish the 23 or 24 questions that make up this portion of the test.
 You will be presented with 4 logic puzzles and asked to answer the 5-8 questions that follow.
 Many students find this to be the most difficult portion of the test, but it is also the easiest to improve on.

 Reading ComprehensionThis section also lasts 35 minutes and is composed of 28 questions.
 The reading comprehension section tests your ability to read carefully and draw references from the provided texts.
 You will be given 400-500 word excerpts and asked to answer questions based on what you have read

-The Writing SampleThe writing sample is always found at the end of the test.
-You will have 35 minutes to write an essay on the topic provided.
+The Writing SampleThe writing sample, once found at the end of the test, is now administered online using secure software.
+Test takers can begin the writing section starting the day their LSAT test is administered.
 Although the writing sample is not graded, schools will receive a copy of it.
 Law schools pay attention to the clarity, writing mechanics, and word usage when evaluating your work.

 Many schools place significant stress on LSAT scores.
 As frustrating as this may be, application committees frequently consider the LSAT to be the best indicator of school success.
 You don’t need to tie yourself into a knot over this, but you should definitely prepare.
 There are test centers that offer prep classes, and there are enough prep books to keep you busy for months.
 To get you started, we have prepared some sample LSAT problems in the following sections:

 - LSAT Logical Reasoning Section: Practice Test Questions

 - LSAT Analytical Reasoning Section: Practice Test Questions